ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 {XXX - Other protocols and mechanisms in RFCs include: TFRC; various multicast and multipath mechanisms; the RMCAT mechanisms for real-time media.
 Other protocol specs containing congestion control include: DCCP, MP-DCCP, MPTCP, RTP extensions for CC.
 This can get huge... how many / which of these should we discuss?
 XXX}

+# Security Considerations

+Transport protocols that provide authentication (including those using encryption) or that are carried over protocols that provide authentication, can protect the congestion control mechanisms from network attack.

+While congestion control issues could result in unwanted competing traffic, they do not directly result in new security considerations.